flavienbwk/book-devops/eng/README.md

 - **DevSecOps** (Development, Security, and Operations): A subset of DevOps focusing on integrating security principles from the onset of a new software or infrastructure design.
 The goal is to organize the company in such a way that the Security of IT Systems teams are involved in all project discussions with your development teams (see [Security: a new paradigm with the DevOps approach](#security-a-new-paradigm-with-the-devops-approach)).
 - **ITOps** (IT Operations): A set of practices centered on the maintenance and management of IT systems.
 This is subtly distinct from DevOps, which concentrates more on improving the software development and deployment process.
 Synonymous with system administrator (sysadmin).
 - **FinOps** (Financial Operations): A collection of practices to better understand and manage the financial costs of a cloud infrastructure.
 This includes monitoring and optimizing expenses, as well as managing billing and payments, possibly using dashboards or automated algorithms.
 - **MLOps** (_Machine Learning Operations_): Practices for collaboration and communication between _datascience_ teams and production teams for effective development and deployment of _machine learning_ (ML) models.
-The aim is to enhance the speed, quality, and resilience of ML models by automating and standardizing.
+The aim is to enhance the speed, quality, and resilience of ML models by automating and standardizing used technologies.
 (See _MLOps: Overview, Definition, and Architecture_[^MLOpsPaper])
 - **GitOps** (_Git Operations_): A set of guidelines for using _git_[^git] as the single source of truth to standardize development practices, deployment, and to bolster a company's IT resilience ([IaC](#infrastructure-as-code-iac), [CI/CD](#continuous-integration-ci), see [The lifecycle of modern software](#the-lifecycle-of-modern-software))
 - **EmpOps** (_Employee Operations_): Tools to manage a company and its employees (projects, vacations, 1:1 interviews, knowledge base) on a unified platform (e.g., CRMs).
 - **DataOps** (_Data Operations_): Practices[^DataOpsManifesto] that assist in managing data, considering it a strategic asset.
 They emphasize collaboration between "data" teams and other IT teams, automating data management processes (ETL), and regular feedback to ensure data meets business needs.